SymfonyCasts/vue/sfcasts/ep1/modular-css.md

 Here's what's going on.
 When you add `module` to the `style` tag, Vue generates a random string that's specific to this *component* and adds that to the end of all class names.
-The *great* thing is that we can use generic class names like `sidebar` *without* worrying about affecting other parts of the page.
+The *great* thing is that we can use generic class names like `sidebar` *without* worrying about affecting other parts of our page.
 Because... in the final CSS, the class name is *really* `sidebar_` then that random string.

 Of course, now that this is happening, we can't just say `class="sidebar"` in